Last Updated on 17 February, 2021 by Veronica

-In today’s post, I tell you about the visit to Oatman, a must-visit town for those who travel the old Route 66 or take a trip along the United States’ west coast.
+In today’s post, I will tell you about the visit to Oatman, Arizona.
+A must-visit town for those who travel the old Route 66 or take a trip along the United States West Coast.

-Oatman is the typical western town and among its curiosities is that there are asses (donkeys) roaming the streets, and they come to you to give them food.
+Oatman is the typical western town and among its curiosities is that there are burros (donkeys) roaming the streets, and they come to you looking for food (by the way, you don’t have to give them).

 But better read on, and discover everything you can do and visit in Oatman, Arizona.

-Best things to do in Oatman, Arizona Ghost Town
+Best Things to Do in Oatman, AZ Ghost Town

-Oatman is a town where you can have different experiences than the rest of Route 66.
+Oatman is a town where you can have different experiences than in other parts of Route 66.

-Oatman’s donkeys are descendants of those used as beasts of burden and were abandoned by their owners when they left town.
+Oatman’s donkeys are descendants of those used as beasts of burden and abandoned their owners when they left town.

 Today, Oatman donkeys roam the city streets freely by day, heading to the Black Mountains to graze at night.